Notice regarding the quality of machine translation

 No person may engage as an automotive expert if he has been convicted of theft, fraud, receiving, breach of trust, sexual assault, subtraction by a custodian of public authority, false testimony, corruption or influence peddling, forgery, or for a crime punishable by theft, fraud or breach of trust.

-To go further Article L. 326-2 of the Highway Traffic Act.
+For further information: Article L. 326-2 of the Highway Traffic Act.

 Good to know